-PRQ: Successful completion of SPA 112, or permission of the Department Chair.
+PRQ: Successful completion of SPA 112, or Department Chair approval.
 Continues Spanish Language I and II in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
 This course is one of Statewide Guaranteed Transfer Courses, GT-AH4.

-SPANISH LANGUAGE IV: GT-AH4 3 CR.
-(3L)
+SPANISH LANGUAGE IV: GT-AH4

-PRQ: Successful completion of SPA 211, or permission of the Department Chair.
+PRQ: Successful completion of SPA 211, or Department Chair approval.
 Continues Spanish Language I, II and III in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
 This course is one of Statewide Guaranteed Transfer Courses, GT-AH4.

-SPA 235 SPANISH READING-WRITING 3 CR.
-(3L)
+SPANISH READING-WRITING

-PRQ: Successful completion of SPA 211, or permission of the Department Chair.
+PRQ: Successful completion of SPA 211, or Department Chair approval.
 Builds vocabulary and develop reading and writing strategies in Spanish to be able to analyze fictional and non-fictional texts and gain further cultural insight of the Hispanic world.